ProKashif/KASocialLogins/README.md

 [![](https://jitpack.io/v/ProKashif/KASocialLogins.svg)](https://jitpack.io/#ProKashif/KASocialLogins)

-This is Social login library in which you can login through Facebook And LinkedIn
+This is Social login library in which you can login through Facebook, LinkedIn and Google

 ## Installation